FAQ: About Bullseye

 That's a very important yet complicated issue.
 Check out this entry in our technical FAQ for a relatively short answer and suggested reading for a more in-depth explanation.

 Please do!
 Our Portland Resource Center, located adjacent to the Factory, is open seven days a week.
 Drop by, meet our glass-savvy sales staff and see our products, classroom studios, and glasswork examples.
-If you have a Sales Representative, be sure to drop a line and say you're coming.
+If you are a Sales Representative, be sure to drop a line and say you're coming.
 And while you're in town, by all means visit Bullseye Projects to view works by some of the most dynamic artists in kiln-glass today.

 We offer Factory tours twice each month: second Tuesdays and fourth Thursdays at 11am.
 Advance reservations are required.
 To request a tour, call 503.922.3993 Monday-Friday.
 Tours are limited to groups of 8 people.
 They last 30-45 minutes and begin in the Bullseye Resource Center at 3610 SE 21st Avenue, Portland, Oregon.